Jee-El/reddit-in-valve-games/README.md

 - Contact me on discord if you face any issues, it's on my github page, or create an issue on this repository.

-- The guides provided are just a few out of plenty, so feel free to use any other guide(s) to get git and ruby installed.
-(Bundler is optional)
+- The guides provided are just a few out of plenty, so feel free to use any other guide(s) to get git, ruby, and bundler installed.

-- Also, the linux guides are mainly for Ubuntu and its official flavors.
+- Also, the linux guides are mainly for Ubuntu and its official flavors, but it should be easy to find guides for other distributions.

 - In this guide, we'll use the game Counter Strike Global Offensive, but this should work on any other valve game that has a console, so if you are doing this to another game, just browse/open the folders for your specific game.